Genially/plugins/README.md

 ## Where to go next

 Head over to [the wiki](https://github.com/Genially/plugins/wiki), where we have some more in-depth documentation about the Plugins API.

+You can also see an [example](https://github.com/Genially/plugins/tree/main/examples/vanilla/drag-drop) with a drag&drop script